GiveItTime/AlvaroR_SDHack_2016/README.md

 # AlvaroR_SDHack_2016
 Independent Programming Projects.
 More projects on their way. <br/>
-Thank you for your patience.
+Thank you for your time and patience.